CalebBabin/deathcounter/README.md

 ## !reset

-resets to default settings and position
+resets everything but the current count to default.

 ## !set {Number}